SixArm/pitch-deck-template/README.md

 * What is the purchasing process for your target customers?

+* What are your sales channels and how do you use them?

 * Describe the competitive landscape.

 * How does your pricing fit into the larger market?